lk-ek/esphome-pm1003ph/README.md

 # PM1003PH Component for ESPHome

 This repository contains the `pm1003ph` component for ESPHome, which supports the PM1003PH particulate matter sensor, included for example in Philips AC0830 air purifiers.

+The sensor outputs a PWM signal, the total pulse widths over 30s proportionally represent the PM2.5 concentration.
+Or, the "1-10ug/qm particulate concentration" if the datasheet is to be taken seriously.

 Sensor: https://en.gassensor.com.cn/ParticulateMatterSensor/info_itemid_104.html

 Datasheet: https://agelectronica.lat/pdfs/textos/P/PM1003PH.PDF